wukekever/apnns/README.md

-# Asymptotic-Preserving Neural Networks for Solving Multiscale Kinetic Equation
+# Asymptotic-Preserving Neural Networks for Solving Multiscale Kinetic Equations

 This repository contains the PyTorch code for the following papers